AhhEagle/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a project that enables flight passengers purchase insurance while purchasing
+FlightSurety is a project that enables flight passengers purchase insurance while purchasing flight ticket and be able to get back their money and a compensation when issues arises as a result of the airline fault

 ## Install